 Stoutsville is a tiny village located in the state of Ohio.
 With a population of 573 people and just one neighborhood, Stoutsville is the 652nd largest community in Ohio.
-Stoutsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Stoutsville was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Stoutsville is generally considered to be a blue-collar town.
-38.58% of the Stoutsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stoutsville is a blue-collar town, with 38.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stoutsville is a village of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Stoutsville who work in office and administrative support (9.74%), teaching (8.99%), and management occupations (8.61%).

 Also of interest is that Stoutsville has more people living here who work in computers and math than 95% of the places in the US.

-Stoutsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Stoutsville doesn't have a public transportation system that people use for their commute.

 The citizens of Stoutsville are slightly less educated than the national average of 21.84% for the average city or town: 14.75% of adults in Stoutsville have a bachelor's degree or advanced degree